KalindiFonda/Advent-of-Code/2023/d10/README.md

 There is always talk of alumni networks, and although I haven't relied on it professionally (yet?), I definitely am socially, we still meet with my Brusselenian mates, and now  this Advent of Code joy means so much.
 Anyways back to it.

-[^2] Shoutout to the readers!
+[^bignote] Shoutout to the readers!
 A few of you mentioned you enjoyed reading these.
 I was on the fence if I should post the AoC challenges at all (I haven't done it ever yet), and those cheers are really motivational.
 Thanks a lot.